Novak Djokovic defeats David Goffin to reach Wimbledon semi-finals

 Djokovic, who was meeting Goffin for the first time on grass, won 10 successive games midway through the match as he targets back-to-back Wimbledon titles for the second time in his career.

-The Serb will either face 23rd seed Roberto Bautista Agut or 28th seed Guido Pella in the semi-finals on Friday.
+The Serb will face 23rd seed Roberto Bautista Agut in the semi-finals on Friday after the Spaniard beat Guido Pella of Argentina 7-5 6-4 3-6 6-3.

+"I've been playing [my] best tennis in this tournament in the last two rounds, fourth round and [quarter-final]," Djokovic said.

+"Especially today second set and third set against Goffin, who was in form, I felt like I managed to dismantle his game and find always the right shots.

 The top seed has won three of the last four Grand Slam titles but despite going into the match as a heavy favourite faced some initial resistance from the former world No 7 from Belgium.